 For how long now have I been talking about my love of grasscloth wallpaper on my blog?
 I know it’s been at least three years, because I talked about using it when I first starting sharing ideas for the house, and we’ve been here three years now.

 I’ve wanted it for so long, and talked myself out of it for several reasons, but mostly because of the price.
-Grasscloth can get expensive.
+Grasscloth wallpaper can get expensive.
 But I decided to go for it, and in developing my new decorating plan, I actually considered several rooms for it.
 I loved the idea of putting it in the music room.
 I even considered the hallway.
 I love grasscloth in a bathroom, too.

-But I didn’t really want my beautiful grasscloth relegated to the hallway, and the music room and bathroom trim is already installed and completely finished.
+But I didn’t really want my beautiful grasscloth wallpaper relegated to the hallway, and the music room and bathroom trim are already installed and completely finished.
 And when it comes to grasscloth, it’s so difficult to work with that it makes the process much easier if you can install it before any trim is installed.

 And that made the breakfast room the perfect room for it.
 I foresee myself spending quite a bit of time in that room, so I’ll enjoy it more in there.
 Plus, while I think grasscloth is pretty much perfect for any room, it seems even more so for a dining area.

 And I love how it looks with white wainscoting.
 So that’s the plan.

 I had originally intended to find a neutral color, but after searching through all of the grasscloth wallpaper books at Sherwin Williams, I couldn’t find any neutral grasscloths that I really liked.
 They all seemed either too bland, or too orange, too light, too dark, too white, and on, and on.